 Breaking Down the Costs of Part B

 When breaking down the costs of Medicare, it’s important to know that Part B is dependent upon an individual’s income.
-Most Medicare beneficiaries will pay a premium of $135.50 in 2019, while individuals in a higher income tier will have a higher premium.
+Most Medicare beneficiaries will pay a premium, while individuals in a higher income tier will have a higher premium.

 When determining one’s income adjustment, Social Security will review previous tax returns, up to two years.

 If you find that your income has decreased from the previous years, you may be able to file a reconsideration request.
 Social Security will require proof of income and will then reconsider your premium costs.